mathworks-ref-arch/matlab-parallel-server-on-azure/README.md

     * Used to distribute the Shared Secret created by head node to all worker VMs.
 The Shared Secret is required for worker instances to register and establish a secure connection with the job scheduler.
     * Used to distribute the Cluster Profile to clients.
 The Cluster Profile is required to authenticate that a user has permission to connect to the cluster.
     * Files uploaded to this File Share will be available to all workers using the K: drive.

-## FAQ

-### How do I stop all worker virtual machines in the deployment?

-To stop all worker virtual machines in the deployment, from the settings page of the virtual machine scale set, set the instance count to 0.

-### How do I start the worker virtual machines in the deployment after having stopped them?

-To start worker virtual machines after having stopped them, from the settings pane of the virtual scale set, set the instance count to the desired number of workers.

 # Technical Support
 If you require assistance or have a request for additional features or capabilities, please contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).